nus-cs2103-AY2122S1/tp/docs/team/wpinrui.md

 Given below are my contributions to the project.

-* **Team Lead**
+* **Documentation**:
-  * As the team lead, I am in charge of ensuring that deadlines are met and project objectives are fulfilled.
-* **Documentation**
+  * User Guide:
-  * I have contributed to the documentation in the following areas:
+    * Added documentation for the features `paid` and `unpaid`
-    * User Guide: Unset payment made
-    * User Guide: Set payment made
+  * Developer Guide:
-    * Developer Guide: Target user profile, value proposition, user stories, use cases, non-functional requirements, glossary
+    * Target user profile, value proposition, user stories, use cases, non-functional requirements, glossary